Vegan Garbanzo Bean Brine Meringues

 - Put the meringue in the oven to bake and immediately turn down the heat to 150°F. Bake for 2-2.5 hours, or until the outside is dry to the touch and ever so slightly browned.

-- Just prior to serving, spread coconut whipped cream or regular whipped cream, and raspberries over the top.
+- Just prior to serving, spread coconut whipped cream, and raspberries over the top.

 For more Gorgeously Green recipes delivered to your inbox, subscribe to my weekly newsletter!